la-famiglia-jst2324/parma-mining-linkedin/README.md

 .
 ├── parma_mining.linkedin: Main sourcing code
 │   └── api: FastAPI REST API
+│   └── mining_common: Collection of common classes to be used in the repo.
 ├─ tests: Tests for mining module
 ├── Makefile: Recipes for easy simplified setup and local development ├── README.md